fvaleri/strimzi-debugging/sessions/006/README.md

-## Use Kafka Connect with Debezium
+## Using Kafka Connect with Debezium

 First, use [this session](/sessions/001) to deploy a Kafka cluster on Kubernetes.
 When the cluster is ready, we deploy a MySQL instance (the external system), and Kafka Connect cluster.